 Status of the Protocol

-This Protocol constitutes an integral part of the Europe Agreement.
+This Protocol shall constitute an integral part of the Europe Agreement.

-This Protocol is drawn up in two originals in Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish, Swedish and Lithuanian languages, each text being equally authentic.
+This Protocol is drawn up in two originals in Slovenian, Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish and Swedish languages, each text being equally authentic.